truthcoin/exe/README.md

 For those who use Windows and have almost no idea how to use GitHub.

+Latest files will always be at [the dev site](https://dev.truthcoin.info/).

 ## Install

 1. Download the version appropriate for your windows system: 32-bit or 64-bit.